reedable/Reedable/README.md

 ## Boring stuff...

-Reedable Chrome Extension is a free and open source software (FOSS), and its license is provided in the accompanying LICENSE file.
+Reedable Chrome Extension is a free and open-source software (FOSS), and its license is provided in the accompanying LICENSE file.

 Reedable Chrome Extension depends on the following third-party libraries, which